bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 <img src="/images/reference/reference-ardusub-frame.png" class="img-responsive img-center" style="max-height:600px;">

+> **Note** Default parameters only exist for the BlueROV2 and BlueROV2 Heavy.
+If using another frame type, parameter settings will need to be manually configured in the following steps.

 # Completing Calibrations

 Before an ArduSub vehicle may be used, several calibration and setup steps must be completed for it to function correctly.

 ## Joystick/Gamepad Calibration

 Some joysticks require calibration before they can be enabled for use with QGroundControl.
-If a joystick requires calibration, the **Joystick** tab on the **Vehicle Settings View** will be red, and these steps should be followed to calibrate the joystick.
+If a joystick requires calibration, the **[Joystick](https://github.com/bluerobotics/ardusub-gitbook/blob/ArduSub-Docs-Overhaul/reference/ardusub/joystick-setup-page.md)** tab will be red, and these steps should be followed to calibrate the joystick.
 If the joystick does not require calibration, the **Joystick** tab will not be red, and this step can be skipped!

-1. Go to the **[Joystick](/reference/ardusub/joystick-setup-page.md)** page in the sidebar on the left.
+1. Go to the **Joystick** page in the sidebar on the left.
 2. Ensure the 'TX Mode' selection is set to 3.
 3. Click on the "Calibration" tab, then click "Next".
 4. Follow the step-by-step instructions, move the sticks as indicated in the diagram in QGroundControl.